sirdarides/VUMeter/README.md

 Red niddle shows the max point, when the sound is muted or no sound returns back to 0.

-Left-Click & Drag everywhere in the window and drag it.
+Left-Click everywhere in the window and drag it.

 You can Resize it as you do with all windows.